Ernő Duda

-Ernő Duda jr. (born 27 August 1968) is a multiple award-winning Hungarian entrepreneur, a prominent figure of the country's innovation and startup ecosystem, with the introduction of several well known brands into Hungary linked to his name, including the local branch of Copy General and the largest online store of second hand books, Antikvarium.hu.
+Ernő Duda jr. (born 27 August 1968) is a Hungarian entrepreneur, a prominent figure of the country's innovation and startup ecosystem, with the introduction of several well known brands into Hungary linked to his name, including the local branch of Copy General and the largest online store of second hand books, Antikvarium.hu.

 His most successful business venture is the founding of Solvo Biotechnology, a company that has since developed into a leading provider of drug membrane transport services and products.

 He is also the founder and President of the Hungarian Biotechnology Association, associate professor at the University of Szeged, co-founder of Szikra School, as well as a member and former vice-president of the Hungarian Skeptic Society.
 He teaches at several Hungarian higher education institutions and with four talks to date he is the country's speaker with the highest number of appearances at TEDx conferences.

 Personal life and education

 He was born in Budapest, Hungary in 1968 to molecular biologist Ernő Duda, and neurochemist Anna Borsodi.
 He graduated high school in 1986 at Miklós Radnóti High School, after which he initially intended to pursue a career in scientific research.
 He had wanted to study Biology, but ended up enrolling on a Chemistry course at the Attila József University (currently called University of Szeged), but after two years, he dropped out because of a personal conflict with a professor.

 Not long after that he got acquainted with American businessman, Paul Panitz and the two ended up as partners in the founding of the Hungarian branch of Copy General, a major provider of printing services all over the country for more than a decade.
 In the following years he took part in the launching and leading of several business ventures.
 In the meantime he also enrolled on a management course at The Open University where he graduated at the early 2000s, followed by a leadership course at the Singularity University, but he also took part in the "2016 Boston Edition of the European Entrepreneurship Colloquium", a joint programme of Harvard University and Massachusetts Institute of Technology.

 His wife is an MD and they have 6 children.
 Sports play an important role in his life, the dominant activities being volleyball and cycling.